classickjj/sand_py/README.md

 use this as another opportunity to work with python!

 There is still a lot TODO, since i only started this project in the winter holidays 2022.
-But since this is more a fun project to me, it can take a while to finish because of other priorities.
+But this being more of a fun project to me, it can take a while to finish because of other priorities.

 If anyone has suggestions or questions, im happy to hear about them!